 Campgrounds are more than just a place to hang your hat for the night.
 They're a place to share, learn, and relax with friends and family.
 A place where you can leave a busy week behind and settle into nature.
 Their rustic feel allows you to turn off and tune in to the rich forests surrounding both drive-up and walk-in sites, and the scenery reintroduces you to everything we love about Oregon.

 ODF offers three types of camping opportunities: developed campgrounds, designated dispersed sites, and dispersed camping.
 See the designations below for more information.
 Most campgrounds are first-come, first serve, however, the group campsites in the Tillamook State Forest require a reservation.
 To reserve group campsite in the Tillamook State Forest visit the Group Campsite Reservation page.
-(Please note, no further reservations are being taken for the 2017 camping season.
-Reservations for the 2018 camping season will open in January 2018.)

 For more specific information about recreation on the Tillamook State Forest, visit the Tillamook State Forest blog.

 Temporary Site Closure: Santiam State Forest